-All instructions given to you by the radiation staff need to be followed for every treatment.

-Tell the radiation staff as soon as possible if you are not able to follow these instructions.
+Any bladder and bowel preparation given to you by the radiation staff at planning and your first treatment, needs to be followed for every treatment.
+Tell the staff as soon as possible if you are not able to follow this preparation.